[hide][top]The Last Giant (Forest of Fallen Giants)

 The Smelter Demon has a couple of attacks where he'll raise his sword and perform a forward stab.
 One has farther range than the other due to the fact that he lunges.
 That aside, they look similar.
 The only difference in evading is the timing of the roll.
 If you're blocking, it makes no difference.
 The stamina drain on these moves is minimal.
 Keep in mind that when he sets his sword on fire, he will do fire damage when blocking.

 He has a couple of combo-style attacks where he'll slash his sword back and forth several times.
-Given that it's multiple hits, it's probably best to get out of range when he does these combos, or continously dodge.
+Given that it's multiple hits, it's probably best to get out of range when he does these combos, or continuously dodge.
 Trying to block will probably end up in depleted stamina, leaving you vulnerable for additional attacks.

 He has another move where he'll raise his sword above his head, and do a downward slash right in front of him.
 Keep in mind that once he sets his sword on fire

 , this attack will have an additional effect of shooting a wave of fire forward, so backing straight away will still leave you vulnerable to this.
 The best option is probably to just strafe/roll to the side either when he's slashing his forward down, or if you're back far enough to avoid the sword, roll to the side as soon as the sword makes contact with the ground as it shoots the fire forward.
+This is where armour with increased fire resistance and fire resistance consumables will come into play.

 If you're medium-to-long range from the boss, he'll jump up in the air and do a plunging attack, driving his sword into the floor.
 DO NOT

 You'll want to try your best to avoid his attacks and look for openings to get a hit in.
 Don't get overzealous because his recovery times are minimal.
 The best chance is probably after his downward slash attack or the forward lunge/stab attacks.
+The best area to attack from are his sides, as you will be avoiding his major attacks and his fire attack which burns you if you're directly behind him, as well as you will be able to throw free damage at him.
+If you're a spell user you will be able to let Lucatiel

 [hide][top]Old Iron King (Iron Keep)